BITSS-OPA/opa-deworming/code/01_final_opa.md

 </details>

-At a high level, all three approaches focus on the same type of benefits: the increase in incomes over the lifetime of beneficiaries of deworming interventions.
+At a high level, all the first three approaches focus on the same type of benefits: the increase in incomes over the lifetime of beneficiaries of deworming interventions.
 This is likely an underestimate of the benefits as it does not quantify the non-pecuniary effects of improved health.
+The fourth approach integrates the intergenerational child mortality benefits of deworming into the third approach.
 The costs include direct costs of implementing deworming programs and indirect costs, such as the additional costs to the education system resulting from increased school attendance.

-The main differences in benefits across the three approaches have to do with how to predict the earnings profiles over a lifetime, and how to account for differences in worm prevalence rates and the length of treatment across settings.
+The main differences in benefits across the first three approaches have to do with how to predict the earnings profiles over a lifetime, and how to account for differences in worm prevalence rates and the length of treatment across settings.
 Approaches 1 and 2 use different earning profiles; Approach 3 combines both earning profiles and adjusts for possible differences in prevalence rates of worm infections and length of treatment.

 The main differences in costs between the approaches are whether indirect costs are included, and how to compute the relevant unit cost for the analysis.
 The first two approaches include indirect costs and use the unit costs of a specific country (Kenya) where the study was originally conducted.
-In contrast, the third approach does not include indirect costs and uses unit costs of various countries from the data provided by Evidence Action (see section 2.2.2.2 for the definition of indirect costs in this context).
+In contrast, the third and fourth approaches do not include indirect costs and uses unit costs of various countries from the data provided by Evidence Action (see section 2.2.2.2 for the definition of indirect costs in this context).

 ### The discounting rate {.unnumbered}